-To further refine the targeted area for corrective measures, develop remedial cost estimates and finalize the alternative for the CCR Units, additional data may be required to address potential data gaps.
-The characterization of the horizontal extent of cobalt, lithium, and molybdenum downgradient of the CCR Units is being further refined by the investigation required under the TDEC Order work and CCR rule.
+To further refine the targeted area for corrective measures, develop remedial cost estimates and finalize the alternative for the CCR Unit, the currently available site-specific data may require additional refinement to address potential data gaps.
+The characterization of the horizontal extent of arsenic downgradient of the CCR Unit is being further refined by the investigation required under the ongoing TDEC Order work and CCR rule.

-Current activities planned to further evaluate site conditions:
+Current and future activities planned to further evaluate site conditions: